CaptureCoop/SnipSniper/README.md

 Should you want to build more then the jar, as in the Windows Portable/Installer Versions you can use our make.bat file, which works under Windows.

-For this to work you need a java version above or equal to Java 16, as it uses jpackage.
+For this to work you need to have 7zip (for portable) and nsis (for installer) installed, and you need to provide a jdk under "jvm-creator".

 ### Libraries